What to do When You Hate Your Job

 Further Reading

 Work can be miserable when you and your boss don't get along.
-Disagreements can be minor and easily resolved, ongoing personality differences or long-term disagreements that are not resolved.
-Here are a few tips you can try when you and your boss dis...
+Disagreements can be minor and easily resolved, or they can be ongoing personality differences or long-term conflicts that are not resolved.
+Here are a few tips to try when you and your ...

 The majority of job applications today are completed online.
-It's easy to simply enter your information, upload your resume and hit send.
-What happens to your personal information, though?
-If someone accesses your full name, social security number, a...
+It's easy to enter your information, upload your resume and hit send, but be careful with personal details like your full name, Social Security number, address and work history.
+If that d...